 - UAV presence monitoring mode; and

-- Unknown UAV tracking mode.
+- List of Aerial UEs in a geographic area.

 USS/TPAE could at any time choose a UAV tracking mode and provide the corresponding request to UAS NF.
 The USS/TPAE logic on its choice of UAV Tracking Model is out of scope of 3GPP.